tangkai-RS/ClearSCD/README.md

 # ClearSCD

 ## News
-Our study has been accepted by the *ISPRS Journal of Photogrammetry and Remote Sensing*.
+ClearSCD has been accepted by the *ISPRS Journal of Photogrammetry and Remote Sensing*.

 ## Introduction
 A remote sensing semantic change detection model, Comprehensively leveraged sEmantics and chAnge Relationships Semantics Change Detection model, named ClearSCD.